TophatSynth/grimdark_fantasy_land/Organistations/The Wardens of the Shattered Veil.md

 - The Succouring:
 	- Periodically, but never predictably, Wardens are temporary reassigned to a different Hearth for various reasons (Lend specific talents, Increase manpower, share experience)

-- The Parting:
+- The Parting (The Severing?):
 	- In the instance of unrest, unsolvable disagreements, risk of infighting, extraordinary need for a specific Warden in a different Pack etc, one or more members of a Band may at any point be reappointed to a different Band.
 This is rare, tragic and only done when absolutely necessary

-- 4-8 Wardens form a Cell
-	- Trained Together
-	- Mutations compliment each other
-	- One cohesive unit.
-More like Family than Comrades
-	-
+- The Sundering:

 ---
 ## The Quiet Observers